NhoaKing-Tech/jarvis-streamdeck/README.md

 # and make the necessary changes to the comments in code if something is not right.
 # I do not track the quartz-preview/ directory in git, it is not necessary.
 The docs
 # in docs/content/ are the source of truth (this is tracked in git).
 # quartz-preview/ is just for local preview.
-This one is also a huge folder,
-# so I do not want to track it in git, nor push it to GitHub, as it is
 # completely unnecessary.

 # 4. When ready for push, merge to main